lodauria/lodauria/README.md

 Following my passions, I have then moved to Rome to study AI and Robotics at **Sapienza University**.
 The experience of living on my own made me grow from a personal point of view, while the more practical approach found at Sapienza allowed me to refine other important skills such as teamwork, self-reliance, organization, and English as well.
 For my master thesis, I have decided to work on the development of an innovative safe navigation algorithm for UAVs obtaining very satisfactory results.

 I am currently employed at **Alten Italia** as System Engineer.
-More in details, I am working as external consultant for **Leonardo** in Ronchi dei Legionari (GO) where my main task is developing flight simulation software using C++.
+More in details, I am working as external consultant for **Leonardo** in Ronchi dei Legionari (GO) where my main task is developing real-time flight simulation software using C++.
+My main working tools are Visual Studio, GitLab and Qt Framework.

 ### My favorite personal works 🏆